UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/sublime_as_ide.rst

 Basic Settings
 ==============

 All configuration in Sublime Text is done via `JSON <http://www.json.org>`_.
-It's simple to learn. go and read that link then return here.
-[Note that JSON is very similar to Python dict and list literals]
+It's simple to learn.
+Go and read that link then return here.

+.. note:: JSON is very similar to Python dict and list literals.
+Though it has its root in Javascript, it is also used in a wide variety of applications,  and is well supported by Python.
+But a key difference is that it does not allow trailing commas after items in lists -- so be careful.

 There are a number of `different levels of configuration <http://www.sublimetext.com/docs/3/settings.html>`_ in Sublime Text.
 You will most often work on settings at the user level.